Core Workflow#

 log_info "Depth filter: $DEPTH_FILTER"

-log_info "Overdispersion correction: $OVERDISPERSION"
+log_info "Overdispersion mode: $OVERDISPERSION"

 Input validation#